94d90b08-c4ef-416c-bf7b-b6c5b7275e6a/rpmrepository/README.md

 RPM Module
 ==========
-Module provides some functianality to manipulate with RPM packages and repositories
+Module provides some functionality to manipulate with RPM packages and repositories
 God, forgive us!

 Reason
 ------
 Maybe there are many tools
 But noone deal with server side:
 - how to create repository?
 - manage it (add packages, remove them)?
-- get some metadate (package count, total size, rebuilding history) So, here we go ... unfortunately
+- get some metadata (package count, total size, rebuilding history)
+So, here we go ... unfortunately

 Convention
 ----------
 All this made on **CentOS** and for **CentOS**
-Maybe some classes usable without any restriction
+Maybe some classes usable without any restrictions
 But other distributives and packagers may not follow convention

 Usage
 -----
-See test scripts
+See test scripts for moar

 Structure description
 ---------------------